glosis-ld/glosis/docs/README_WiDoco.md

 Complete run
 ------------

-Before re-generating the GloSIS documentation make sure the ontology version declared in the config files matches the current version in the Turtle files.
-This concerns the arguments `` and ``.

-To regenerate the documentation to all modules in one go run the script `generate_all.sh`.
+To regenerate the documentation for all modules in one go run the script `generate_all.sh`.
 It expects the virtual environment to be created beforehand in the `env` folder.